 For more information on how to become a member, and the benefits of membership, visit our membership page.

-We are offering both beginning and intermediate classes in 2018.
+We offer beekeeping classes each year.
 You’ll learn about the equipment and techniques of beekeeping, with an emphasis on keeping bees in urban and suburban settings.

 Meetings start at 7:00 pm; additionally, at 6:30 pm the BEEginner’s Corner meets for informal discussion on beginning beekeeping.
 Specifics and links to join the meetings they will be emailed to the Guild’s member roster and our Google email group before each meeting.
 We hope you’ll join us for these online gatherings; the format may be different but the quality of speakers and camaraderie is unchanged.
 Alas, however, the only cookies being served are browser cookies!